spapas/spapas.github.io/content/save-gmail-blocked-attachments.rst

  you must be 100% sure that you know what you are doing before retrievening your email attachments like this.

 **Update**: Stefan `created an improved version`_ of the attachment extractor which is also compatible with Python 3.4!

+**Update, 12 January 2015**: Ivana (at the comments section) proposed a different solution that may work for some files: *Use a mobile Gmail client (I tested it with Android) and "Save to Drive" your attachment.
+You'll then be able to download it from the Google Drive!*

+I am not sure if this works for all attachments, however it worked for the source of my PhD thesis!
+I'm writing it may not work for all attachments because when you download something from Google Drive it does a virus check so it may not allow you to download the attachment and then  you'll still need to do it manually using the method below (however **in that case you must be even more cautious for the case the attachment actualyl contains a malicious file**).

 .. _`created an improved version`: https://gist.github.com/stefansundin/a99bbfb6cda873d14fd2